 There’s an adults-only swimming pool and Treetops restaurant is for adults and teenagers only in the evenings.

 During our stay, there’s a wedding on the beach.

 Malolo Island Resort offers barefoot luxury that all the family will relate to.

 The experience is thoughtful and it feels very much like you’re visiting the island home of a rich uncle.

 Fiji Airways flies to Fiji.
 Read a review of economy and business class here.

-Looking for more things to do in the Solomon Islands?
+Looking for more South Pacific island vacations?
+How about the Solomon Islands?
 Here’s how to have a fabulous Solomon Islands holiday.